 When purchasing a new vehicle, it is important to take action when you think you might be upside down on the loan for any period.
 Gap insurance or loan/lease payoff coverage is your answer.
 But which one would be the best choice for you?
 A couple of things to consider include what time frame you have to purchase the coverage, how much coverage you need, how much the coverage costs, and its availability.

 Time Frame to Purchase the Coverage

 True gap insurance must be purchased within a very short time frame, usually within 30 days of your new purchase.
-It is only allowed on a never before titled vehicle.
+It is only allowed on a vehicle that has never before been titled.
 These restrictions can make it difficult for some buyers.
 A decision needs to be made as soon as possible, so you do not risk going outside the designated time.

 Loan/lease payoff coverage is available for purchase at any time.
 If you do not find out about the coverage until a friend brings it to your attention months after your initial purchase, you would be able to add loan/lease payoff to your policy.
 Flexibility is always a good thing when it comes to insurance.

 Gap insurance covers the entire difference between what you owe on a vehicle and the ACV of your standard claim settlement.
 A lot of times, even your deductible is covered when you have purchased gap insurance.
-Having no limit on the coverage gives you a better sense of security because you don't have to worry about the coverage short.
+Having no limit on the insurance coverage gives you a better sense of security because you don't have to worry about the coverage short.

 Loan/lease payoff generally only covers 25 percent of the ACV of your vehicle.
 For instance, if your vehicle has an ACV of $20,000, the maximum the loan/lease payoff coverage will pay is $5,000.
 Also, with loan/lease coverage your deductible usually applies.
 Both of these stipulations could leave you with an out of pocket expense in case of a total loss.